-Neighborhood Ambassadors (NA) serve as student leaders, assisting offcampus student tenants with their transition to their off-campus housing, especially in the University Hill area.
+Neighborhood Ambassadors (NA) serve as student leaders, assisting off- campus student tenants with their transition to and on-going living experience in their off-campus housing, especially in the University Hill area.
 NAs provide a network of support for CU students and members of the neighborhood at large by serving as a mentor, connecting students to campus resources, planning programs that will aid in community building efforts, and working with Off-Campus Housing & Neighborhood Relations and other campus offices to plan, promote, and implement initiatives specifically focused on off-campus student tenants.

 Responsibilities of the Neighborhood Ambassador

-Be available to attend monthly staff meetings, coordinate programming, and devote approximately 5-10 hours (10 hours maximum) per week to the position.
+Be available to attend bi-weekly staff meetings, coordinate programming, and devote approximately 5-15 hours per week to the position

-Serve as a role model, advocate, and mentor for off-campus student interests, needs, and rights.
+Serve as a role model, advocate, and mentor through outreach efforts for off-campus student interests, needs, and rights.